osake/ATHENA/helpers/lock/README.markdown

 * sold
 * lockId
-* lockedByIp
+* lockedByIp - Poorly named, this actually records the user nae of your client application when security is enabled
-* lockedByApiKey
+* lockedByApiKey (unused and will be removed)
 * lockExpires
 * lockTimes

-## Setup

-You'll need to include an API key in the header value X-ATHENA-Key

 ## Obtaining a lock on tickets

-POST a new lock to /locks
+POST a new lock to {component_name}/meta/locks

     1 > POST http://localhost:9998/test/locks
     1 > Content-Type: application/json